UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 If your water tests positive, immediately switch to bottled or boiled water and then treat your well for a permanent solution.

-A positive test result can be alarming, but it is a solvable problem.
-Do not panic, but do take safety precautions immediately to protect your household.
+Receiving a positive test result can be deeply alarming, but it is a highly solvable problem.
+Your first priority is preventing illness, which means taking immediate safety precautions before attempting to fix the plumbing.

 Illustration of a water pitcher and a digital tester with a checkmark, promoting regular water testing.